cfw-guide/cemu.cfw.guide/_pages/en_US/installing-cemu.md

 ### Games path

 {% capture games_path-notice %}
-This is rather self explanatory.
-Set this path to where you're going to keep your games.
-It's important to note that you **must not** store your Updates or DLCs in this directory and you cannot use the `mlc01` directory, either.
-We typically recommend to place a `Games` folder in your `Cemu` folder/directory for easy access.

-If you don't have any games, don't worry, we're going to cover that later.
-For now, set it to where you're going to put those games.
+This is rather self explanatory, it's a folder where you keep your games.
+Due to the way that Cemu now installs games, this is unnecessary.
 {% endcapture %}

 <div class="notice--textbox">{{ games_path-notice | markdownify }}</div>